JonasToth/gitforge.nvim/README.md

     - [x] Creating an issue
     - [x] Editing a single issue
     - [x] Commenting on an issue
+    - [ ] Closing and Reopening an issue
 - [ ] GitLab (using `glab` cli)
     - [ ] Listing Issues via `telescope.nvim`
     - [ ] Creating an issue
     - [ ] Editing a single issue
     - [ ] Commenting on an issue
+    - [ ] Closing and Reopening an issue

 ### Pull Requests